 2. Review tax law changes

 If you are self-employed and had to take sick leave from your job, either for your own health or to care for a family member, you could receive a refundable tax credit to help make up for the loss in your income.
+The tax credit for paid family sick leave has been extended through September 30, 2021.

 3. Prepare for unique situations